pairingwg/bls_standard/draft-boneh-bls-signature.md

 - || - octet string concatenation

-- suite_string - an identifier for the ciphersuite.
-May include an identifier of the curve, for example BLS12-381, an identifier of the hash function, for example SHA512, and the algorithm in use, for example, try-and-increment.
+- domain_separator - an identifier for the ciphersuite.
+In current draft "BLS12_381-SHA384-try_and_increment".
+Future identifiers MUST include an identifier of the curve, for example BLS12-381, an identifier of the hash function, for example SHA512, and the algorithm in use, for example, try-and-increment.

 Type conversions: